aspnet/JitBench/README.md

 ## Limitations

-Our scripts **assume** the `1.0.1` sdk, `win7-x64` platform, and CoreCLR version `1.0.4`.
+Our scripts **assume** `win7-x64` platform.
 There's work underway to add `dotnet crossgen` as a full-fledged command in the CLI, so any work we do to enhance these scripts beyond what's necessary will be thrown away soon.
 We're building crossgen support into the product, and we'll want to dogfood that as soon as it's available.

 ## Powershell Errors